talhazafarjutt/talhazafarjutt.github.io/data/authors/default.md

 ### Hey there 👋

-I'm Talha Zafar, a dedicated Back-End Engineering Specialist with over 3 years of experience in developing high-performance, scalable systems for web applications.
+I'm Talha Zafar, a dedicated Back-End Engineering Specialist and DevSecOps Engineer with over 4 years of experience in developing and deploying high-performance, scalable systems for web applications.
 My journey in tech has been shaped by my passion for backend development, cloud solutions, and building efficient microservices architectures.
-From leveraging powerful technologies like Python, Nest.js, and Django, to architecting robust and secure infrastructures on AWS and GCP, I thrive on solving complex problems and delivering solutions that drive impactful results.
+From leveraging powerful technologies like Python, Nest.js, and Django, to architecting robust and secure infrastructures on AWS and GCP with comprehensive security practices, I thrive on solving complex problems and delivering solutions that drive impactful results.

 #### 🎯 What I Do

-Currently, I am a Software Engineer at [BoolMind](https://boolmind.com/), where I contribute to the creation of scalable, cloud-based applications that meet the highest standards of performance and reliability.
+Currently, I am a Software Engineer and DevSecOps Engineer at [BoolMind](https://boolmind.com/), where I contribute to the creation of scalable, cloud-based applications that meet the highest standards of performance and reliability.
 My role involves designing APIs, developing microservices, and ensuring secure communication across our systems.
-Using technologies like Python, Flask, and Nest.js, I've been able to optimize processes and introduce efficiencies that benefit our clients and increase investor interest.
+Using technologies like Python, Flask, FastApi, Django and Nest.js(Node), I've been able to optimize processes and introduce efficiencies that benefit our clients and increase investor interest.
+I also implement comprehensive DevSecOps practices to ensure all deployments are secure and reliable.

-In addition to my work on APIs and microservices, I've had the opportunity to architect a monolithic Flask-based backend system, increasing data processing speed by 45% and reducing server load by 20%.
+In addition to my work on APIs and microservices, I've had the opportunity to architect a monolithic and microservices Flask-based backend system, increasing data processing speed by 12% and reducing server load by 20%.
 This enhancement has proven invaluable in providing a smoother user experience while optimizing resource usage.
 I enjoy working on projects where I can integrate modern technologies to improve outcomes, whether it's through streamlining processes with CI/CD pipelines or ensuring high responsiveness with asynchronous programming.

 #### 💼 My Professional Journey